surveyjs/survey-creator/README.md

  The library depends on: [surveyjs](http://surveyjs.io/Library/), [knockoutjs](http://knockoutjs.com), [bootstrap](http://getbootstrap.com) and [ace editor](https://ace.c9.io/).

 ## License
-The SurveyJS Editor is NOT FREE for commercial using.
+The SurveyJS Builder (Editor) is NOT FREE for commercial using.
 Please find more about licensing the product [here](http://surveyjs.io/Licenses).